-Children's Neuropsychological Services (CNS) is seeking trainees for a two-year Postdoctoral Pediatric Neuropsychology Residency.
+Children's Neuropsychological Services (CNS), a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN), is seeking trainees for a two-year Postdoctoral Pediatric Neuropsychology Residency.
 Our primary objective is to provide cutting edge training in neuropsychological assessment, while adhering to the standards set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.